syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/TextMarkup.md

 N> For illustration purposes, we have only provided the sample for modifying the name of the annotation in the [TextMarkupAdded](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_TextMarkupAdded) event.
 But this can be done in all other events as well.

-N>You can also explore our [Xamarin.Forms PDF Viewer example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/PdfViewer) to knows the functionalities of each feature.

 ## How to add the text markup annotation programmatically?

-By AddAnnotation method , You can add the text markup annotations programmatically.
+By `AddAnnotation` method , You can add the text markup annotations programmatically.
 The created text markup annotation object passed as a parameter.
-The TextMarkupAnnotation instance  acquires the TextMarkupAnnotationType, page number, start index and end index of the text as the parameters.
+The `TextMarkupAnnotation` instance  acquires the TextMarkupAnnotationType, page number, start index and end index of the text as the parameters.

 The following code sample illustrates the same.